marciob/cairo-basics/basics.md

 it's a public function that can be invoked by a transaction and can mutate the state. <br>
 it needs to be annotated with the #[external(v0)] attribute. <br>
+it can modify the contract's state. <br>
+`ref self: ContractState` is a reference to the current state of the contract. <br>

 ex.: